Basics of MRpro and Cartesian reconstructions

 FFT-operator to, we have got the CartesianSamplingOp

 in MRpro.
-This operator calculates a sorting index based on the
+This operator performs

-k-space trajectory and the dimensions of the encoding k-space.
+sorting based on the k-space trajectory and the dimensions of the encoding k-space.

 Let’s try it out!

-cart_sampling_op = CartesianSamplingOp(encoding_matrix=kdata_pe_pf.header.encoding_matrix, traj=kdata_pe_pf.traj)
+cart_sampling_op = mrpro.operators.CartesianSamplingOp(

 (img_pe_pf,) = fft_op.adjoint(cart_sampling_op.adjoint(kdata_pe_pf.data)[0])